-Organic links are obviously the best ones of all - somebody liked your company good enough to send people that come to his website to you.
+Organic links are obviously the best ones of all - somebody liked your company well enough to send people who come to his website to you.
 There can't be a much bigger compliment in business.
 These are nice when they happen, but it doesn't happen often.

-There are three simple things that you can do, all of which are approved by Google - and all of which depend on good content.
-That is a blog, the website and presence on social media.
-Use the blog to write good, informative pages about your industry - how to tips are always great, or why you use a certain brand of tools.
+There are three simple things that you can do, all of which are approved by Google - and all of which depend on good content, such as a blog, website, and presence on social media.
+Use the blog to write good, informative pages about your industry - how-to tips are always great, or why you use a certain brand of tools.

 It serves other purposes than as a link for the search engines to follow.
-If you are a fashion magazine and you guest post at a dress shop's blog, it is a natural for both businesses.
+If you are a fashion magazine and your guest posts on a dress shop's blog, it is natural for both businesses.
 They don't compete for the same customer, but they both have the same customer.
-There are many businesses like this, and many more blogs that cover just about any subject you could imagine.
+There are many businesses like this and many more blogs that cover just about any subject you could imagine.